nbcss/create-factory-controller/README.md

 This mod does **not**:

-- Manage an existing wall of factory gauges, or help you migrating from it.
+- Manage an existing wall of factory gauges.
+However, you *CAN* import existing gauge wall to controller using Schematic selection tool.

 ## Mod Compatibility